 Moving past that one complaint of the book, he sheds light on a side of the “health wars” that you don’t normally hear about these days.
 The side of just how corrupt, dirty, and horrible the “healthy, natural, alternative” supplement industry can be.

-Some of the facts you’ll learn:
+Some of the facts you’ll learn

 - Why supplements are the only digestible products not regulated by the FDA (short of alcohol, but that’s a whole other story).
 It’s not that the FDA didn’t try or wasn’t interested.
-It’s that the people getting rich off unregulated supplements spent millions lobbying against the FDA, as well as putting out commercials such as this one to freak out the public (yes that’s Mel Gibson):
+It’s that the people getting rich off unregulated supplements spent millions lobbying against the FDA, as well as making commercials such as this one to freak out the public (yes that’s Mel Gibson):

-- How there’s no such thing as “Alternative Medicine”.
+- How there’s no such thing as “Alternative Medicine.”
 If it is a medicine and it heals people, it’s just plain ol’ medicine.

 - How sometimes natural supplements and natural alternatives can be just as dangerous as pharmaceutical drugs.